childhood and adult life, dreams are known to affect our intellectual and emotional

 that can really make falling

-- babies usually go straight to a dream
+asleep difficult - babies usually go straight to a dream

 phase when drifting off.